More than 14 years of experience

 Below, Dr. Alvarez answers questions about lap band’s costs and risks, and compares the procedure with gastric sleeve:

 At first glance, the thinking behind the lap band does seem logical: If a silicone band is surgically attached to the upper portion of the stomach, sectioning off a small “pouch” that will store and digest food, patients should feel full more quickly, and therefore want to eat less.

 In reality, the result is quite different.
-Unlike other options, including gastric sleeve, gastric bypass and gastric balloon, the patient will still feel hungry with lap band, but will find it uncomfortable to satiate this hunger.
-That sometimes leads to adoption of unusual diet patterns, such as eating large quantities of soft foods to avoid unpleasant sensations lap band patients often feel with foods of normal texture, and then vomiting what has been consumed to relieve discomfort.
+Unlike other options, including gastric sleeve, gastric bypass, and gastric balloon, the patient will still feel hungry with the lap band but will find it uncomfortable to satiate this hunger.
+That sometimes leads to the adoption of unusual diet patterns, such as eating large quantities of soft foods to avoid unpleasant sensations lap band patients often feel with foods of normal texture, and then vomiting what has been consumed to relieve discomfort.
 Clearly, this is not an ideal lifestyle choice.